rygelouv/Tanga/README.md

 ## 🚧 **This project is still under construction** 🚧
 You can come back in a few months to see considerable progress.
-In the meantime, We made some progress in the last 7 days! 🙌
+WOW – we got two pull requests in the last 7 days! 😲

-In the last week, we've been working hard on making our app more usable and visually pleasing by updating some old screens and components to use our new Tanga design system.
-We've also created some new reusable components that can be used across the app.
+Both of these PRs were related to our build system.
+We improved the organisation of our dependencies and versions.
+We also migrated our Gradle files to Kotlin DSL and upgraded our Gradle plugin version.

+This will help us keep our project up-to-date and increase our productivity.

 # License
 ```xml